 Simon Rowan joined Dunedin in 2008.
 He is responsible for transacting deals across the UK.
-He was involved in the buyouts of Blackrock PM, Kee Safety, Premier Hytemp, Red and Weldex; the exits of Blackrock and WFEL; and sits on the Board of CGI.
+He was involved in the buyouts of Blackrock PM, Kee Safety, Premier Hytemp, Red and Weldex; and the exits of Blackrock, WFEL and Pyroguard.
 Simon is included in the “2018 Private Equity Rising Stars” list compiled by Financial News and Private Equity News.

 What is your background?